eilw/sentiment-analysis/README.md

 #Love it or leave it
-### A webapp analysing the current sentiment of a search term through Twitter sentiment analysis
+### A web application for understanding the current sentiment of a search term through Twitter sentiment analysis

 [![Stories in Ready](https://badge.waffle.io/rufusraghunath/crowdsource-due-diligence.png?label=ready&title=Ready)](http://waffle.io/rufusraghunath/crowdsource-due-diligence)